 CMV=cytomegalovirus, DNA=deoxyribonucleic acid, HSCT=haematopoietic stem cell transplant, IAT=investigator assigned anti-CMV treatment, max=maximum, min=minimum, N=number of patients, SOT=solid organ transplant.

 a Baseline was defined as the last value on or before the first dose date of study-assigned treatment, or date of randomisation for patients who did not receive study-assigned treatment.

-b Percentages are based on the number of subjects in the Randomized set within each column.
+b Percentages are based on the number of subjects in the randomised set within each column.
 Most recent anti-CMV agent, used to confirm refractory eligibility criteria.

 c The most recent transplant.